britram/rains-prototype/draft-trammell-rains-protocol.md

 identifier.

-Valid-since and valid-until timestamps are represented as CBOR integers counting seconds since the UNIX epoch UTC, idenfied with tag value 1 and encoded as in section 2.4.1 of {{RFC7049}}.
+Valid-since and valid-until timestamps are represented as CBOR integers counting seconds since the UNIX epoch UTC, identified with tag value 1 and encoded as in section 2.4.1 of {{RFC7049}}.
 A signature MUST have a valid- until timestamp.
 If a signature has no specified valid-since time (i.e., is valid from the beginning of time until its valid-until timestamp), the valid-